mmchinmay555/TicTacToe/README.md

 # TicTacToe Multiplayer Game

-This is a multiplayer game built using C++.
+This is a multiplayer game developed in C++, where the server matches players with others online, allowing them to join and start playing together.

 ## Structure of the project